davidlohner/Corona_Anleitungen/en/en_Anleitung_Screencast_PowerPoint.md

 1. Launch PowerPoint.
 2. Open your slides.
-3. Switch to the "Slide Show" tab
+3. Switch to the "Slide Show" tab.
-4. Click on "Record presentation"
+4. Click on "Record presentation".
-    * under Windows you have the possibility to switch on the webcam for a recording as well.
-This option can also be switched off.
+    * If you are working with a Windows computer or laptop, you have the possibility to switch on the webcam during a recording as well.
+This option can be switched off.
 5. Give your lecture as usual.
-The recording will also end when you end the presentation.
+The recording will end when you end the presentation as well.
 6. Save the recording of the presentation under "File" - "Save as" or "Export" as video in **.mp4** format.
 7. Check the recorded video:
     * Is your voice good to hear and to understand?